Timo-Breumelhof/xcillion-B5/README.md

 - Switch to the Bootstrap Menu and not an external plugin
 - Restyling in many places
 - Removed some of the Layout versions as "home" and "404" where mere duplicates of "inner"
+- Completely revamped the Containers as a lot of them did not seem to make much sense any more. (also add containers with a background)
 - And a lot more... :-)

 ---